SylvainGuieu/delirium/README.md

 - `y [mm]` y measurement of the fogale
 - `z [mm]` z measurement of the fogale

 Each Fogale has a one configuration value, the WPS roll correction angle.
 Different for each DL, these angles are set in the `fogale_angle_lookup` lookup dictionary in `sensors.py`

-#### Inclinometor
+#### Inclinometer
-Inclinometor represent a inclinometor sensor.
+Inclinometer represent the inclinometer sensor.
 Is has the following value arrays:
 - `opl [m]` Twice the physical distances
-- `incl [rad]`  the inclinometor value (it is the `phi` of a carriage)
+- `incl [rad]`  the inclinometer value (it is the `phi` of a carriage)

 ## Carriage
 The carriage is defined from a Sensors object (itself defined from a delirium file).
 It represent the carriage position and angle at each opl.